noahpierau/Agapism-Manifesto/README.md

 The philosophy of Agapism is to focus on Agape relationships.
 What this means will be explained in the next section.

 ### 2: so that energy may flow freely
 There are different forms of energy that can flow in a relationship.
-Energy in this context should be interpreted in a wide sense: it relates to physical efforts and acts of service, but also to subtle energy forms such as making food, singing songs, sharing feelings, emotional energy, as well as cognitive energy in the form of jokes, ideas or mental models.
+Energy in this context should be interpreted in multiple ways: it can mean physical efforts and acts of service, but also subtle energy forms such as cooking food, singing songs, sharing feelings and emotions, as well as cognitive energy in the form of jokes, ideas or mental models.

 Depending on the type of connection, different forms of energy are shared among the participants.
 The relationship is sustainable when there is a healthy balance in the flow of energy.

 When imbalances in the energy flow arise, Love propels each participant to restore the balance.
 When a connection is not based on Love the imbalances may persist.
 This is associated with suffering.
 To identify any imbalance in the flow of energy, we must listen carefully to ourselves, to others, and to the greater good.

-Since energy is always in motion, keeping a healthy balance is an ongoing participatory process.
+Since energy is always in motion, keeping a healthy balance is an ongoing process.
 Being in Love is therefore active work.
 This is perhaps the reason why some people give up on Love: they expect to "have" it once they experience it, but this is impossible.
-Clear communication is key to become aware of energy imbalances.
+Clear communication is key to balance the flow of energy.

-It depends on the participants whether they allow the energy to flow freely or whether they choose to maintain certain boundaries.
+It depends on the participants whether they allow energy to flow freely or whether they choose to maintain certain boundaries.
 Examples of when boundaries might be needed: other dedicated relationships, time limits, or low energy levels.
 It is essential to keep track of our internal energy level: when we are drained from power it will be hard to share anything with others.
-It takes self-knowledge to realize which boundaries are needed, and it takes skill to communicate them in a healthy way.
+It takes self-knowledge to realize which boundaries are needed, and it takes skill to communicate them clearly.

 It is also important to note that boundaries are different from barriers which are blocking the flow.
 Barriers may have been created as defense mechanisms to protect ourselves from pain in the past, but in the present these automatic reactions may prevent Love from manifesting.
-Yet again, it takes self-knowledge to understand which barriers are needed, and which ones can be discarded.
+Yet again, it takes self-knowledge to understand which defenses are needed, and which ones can be discarded.

 Rumi, a 13th-century poet from Persia, put it this way: